 Corporate Equality Index: Why the Criteria Change

-The Corporate Equality Index serves as a road map to corporate diversity leaders to help them stay on top of the evolving field of policies and practices for lesbian, gay, bisexual and transgender workers.
-The HRC Foundation is committed to staying ahead of the curve on LGBT diversity initiatives by incrementally raising the bar on the criteria that are factored into the Index and providing the tools for employers to meet them.
+The Corporate Equality Index serves as a road map to corporate diversity leaders to help them stay on top of the evolving field of policies and practices for lesbian, gay, bisexual, transgender and queer workers.
+The HRC Foundation is committed to staying ahead of the curve on LGBTQ diversity initiatives by incrementally raising the bar on the criteria that are factored into the Index and providing the tools for employers to meet them.

 History of the Corporate Equality Index Criteria